-When a school is closed due to outbreak, WCHD Epidemiology staff will notify WCSD.
-The WCHD will keep data of the outbreak, which includes an Epidemiology Curve (or Epi Curve).
-For larger outbreaks, an outbreak summary may be provided.
-It is important to review response to large or significant outbreaks to ensure the outbreak was handled as effectively and efficiently as possible and to plan for future responses to outbreaks.
-After an outbreak has concluded, reports from WCHD and/or WCSD may be necessary, in some circumstances, to provide information to evaluate and prepare for future events.
+When an outbreak is closed the WCHD Epidemiology staff will notify the WCSD.
+The WCHD will keep data of the outbreak which includes an Epidemiology Curve (or Epi Curve).
+For larger outbreaks an outbreak summary may be provided.
+It is important to follow-up large or significant outbreaks to ensure that things were handled as effectively and efficiently as possible and to plan for future response to outbreaks.
+After outbreaks are closed, reports from WCHD and/or WCSD may be necessary in some circumstances to provide information for evaluate and prepare for future events.

-In summary, the Outbreak Response Plan has essential components for reporting illnesses, controlling the spread of illness, and communication in Washoe County School District schools during outbreaks.
+In summary, the Outbreak Response Plan has essential components for reporting of illness, control for spread of illness and communication in Washoe County schools during outbreaks.
 It is inclusive of tools used by WCHD and WCSD and has been written through a collaborative effort with both entities and local clinicians.
 It is imperative to keep information herein updated as guidelines change.
 Therefore, various sections will be revised, and practices augmented to reflect the best information available at any point in time as illnesses may occur.